 Students are responsible for the security of all records made in relation to a client and case.
-Clients records should remain secured in their appropriate location in the counseling clinic at all times.
+Clients records, including the computers used to access client records, should remain secured at all times.
+All client notes will be completed in www.therapynotes.com

-Client notes and videos may only leave the counseling clinic when a student is transporting them to a supervision session.
-Immediately after the supervision session is concluded, the student is responsible for returning these documents to the counseling clinic.
 Do not e-mail any client records or other identifying information.
 Email is not a secure method of communication.